mittwald/cli/README.md

 ```
 USAGE
-  $ mw app ssh [INSTALLATION-ID] [--ssh-user <value>] [--cd] [--info] [--test]
+  $ mw app ssh [INSTALLATION-ID] [--ssh-user <value>] [--ssh-identity-file <value>] [--cd] [--info] [--test]

 ARGUMENTS
   INSTALLATION-ID  ID or short ID of an app installation; this argument is optional if a default app installation is set
                    in the context

 FLAGS
   --[no-]cd                    change to installation path after connecting
   --info                       only print connection information, without actually connecting
+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
   --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used
   --test                       test connection and exit

 DESCRIPTION
   Connect to an app via SSH

 FLAG DESCRIPTIONS
+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.

+    The SSH identity file to use for the connection.
+This file will be used to authenticate the connection to the
+    server.

+    You can also set this value by setting the MITTWALD_SSH_IDENTITY_FILE environment variable.

   --ssh-user=<value>  override the SSH user to connect with; if omitted, your own user will be used

     This flag can be used to override the SSH user that is used for a connection; be default, your own personal user